Caddy (hardware)

-In computer hardware, a caddy is a container used to hold some medium, such as a CD-ROM.
-If the medium is a hard disk drive, the caddy is also referred to as a disk enclosure.
+In computer hardware, a caddy is a container used to protect an optical media disc from damage when handling.
 Its functionality is similar to that of the 3.5" floppy disk's jacket.

-The purpose of a disk caddy is to protect the disk from damage when handling; its use dates back to at least the Capacitance Electronic Disc in 1976, and they were used in initial versions of Blu-ray Discs, though as a cost-saving measure newer versions use hard-coating technology to prevent scratches and do not need a caddy.
+Its use dates back to at least the Capacitance Electronic Disc in 1981, and they were also used in initial versions of the Blu-ray Disc.
+As a cost-saving measure, newer versions use hard-coating technology to prevent scratches and do not need a caddy.

 Caddies may be an integral part of the medium, as in some DVD-RAM discs, or separately attached.

 Examples

-Caddies date at least to the Capacitance Electronic Disc, which used a caddy from 1976 to protect the grooves of the disc.
+Caddies date at least to the Capacitance Electronic Disc, which used a caddy from 1981 to protect the grooves of the disc.

-While caddies have become obsolete, some websites still sell them, although they have become quite expensive.

-Cartridges

-In addition to caddies that serve purely a storage purpose, there are also ones that are designed to be loaded directly for data access, usually via a shutter.

 Some early CD-ROM drives used a mechanism where CDs had to be inserted into special cartridges, somewhat similar in appearance to a jewel case.
 Although the idea behind this—a tougher plastic shell to protect the disc from damage—was sound, it did not gain wide acceptance among disc manufacturers.
 Consumers also eschewed the intended and pricey use, which required each disc to be protected with a caddy for its full useful life, preferring to only buy one caddy and transfer the discs between their traditional storage jewel cases and the caddy when in use, then the reverse when finished.